Simple Guide on Must be True and Must be False Questions

 Passage: Consuming a variety of fruits and vegetables is essential for maintaining overall health.
 These foods provide critical vitamins, such as vitamin C and iron, and contain fiber that aids in digestion.
 While other food groups are also important to fulfill nutrient requirements, a diet lacking in fruits and vegetables may lead to nutrient deficiencies and compromised health in some critical vitamins.

-1. Extreme Statements — Choices that go too far beyond the information provided. some text
+1. Extreme Statements — Choices that go too far beyond the information provided.

 1. Trap Answer: "Eating only fruits and vegetables will guarantee perfect health and prevent all diseases."